cpimentelguerra/pymigration-bookwyrm/README.md

 ## Instructions

-After downloading this script, the first thing to do is to export the Bookwyrm data of the instance you want to migrate from (in configuration -> csv export -> download file).
+After downloading this script (BW.py), the first thing to do is to export the Bookwyrm data of the instance you want to migrate from (in configuration -> csv export -> download file).
 Rename this csv file as BW.csv.
 Run the script and a new file will be generated with the name BWnew.csv.

 The csv file exported by bookwyrm is missing information that is necessary to be able to import all the information correctly.
 The missing fields are the shelf and the date of reading.
 This script includes all books that have been rated in the read shelf and adds a read date to them.
 Books without ratings are included in the to-read shelf.